mattermost/docs/source/process/training.rst

 - Scope: Mattermost Inc-only meeting given confidential customer issues discussed
 - Attendees: Mattermost Inc colleagues working on mattermost-server and mattermost-webapp

-Product staff meeting consists of two parts, Team Operation Review Meeting and Product Staff Meeting.
+Platform meeting consists of two parts, Team Operation Review Meeting and Product Staff Meeting.

 All Mattermost staff attends the Team Operation Review Meeting.
 It provides an opportunity to teach and learn between people who don’t otherwise deal with each other much.
 Includes presentations and demos.